shabbirh/MongoHub-Mac/README.markdown

 ## History

+    - Use ⌘ to avoid the confirmation panel in the remove tab (either while clicking or pressing the return key)

 ** 2.5.3(97) - september 4, 2012 **

     - No more setting for bind address and bind port (bind address is 127.0.0.1 and bind port will be choosen automatically from 40000 or higher) https://github.com/fotonauts/MongoHub-Mac/issues/19